 tickets [default false] (true or false) default is false, if true the call to action button link goes straight to the ticket pop up on the Eventbrite page

-thumb [default true] (true or false) if true displays the thumbnail image from Eventbrite, please note Eventbrite only provide an image limited in size ( approx 400px to 450px depending on various factors ), bear this in mind when designing wide layouts.
-They do not currently have a ‘hero’ image size.
+thumb [default true] (true or false) if true displays the thumbnail image from Eventbrite, please note Eventbrite by default provide an image optimised and limited in size ( approx 400px to 450px depending on various factors ), bear this in mind when designing wide layouts.
+If you need higher resolution images set thumb_original to true.

-thumb_align [default eaw-aligncenter] (true or false) Widget Template Only – class for the thumbnail image alignment, preset values are eaw-alignleft, eaw-aligncenter, eaw-alignleft.
+thumb_align [default eaw-aligncenter] (text) Widget Template Only – class for the thumbnail image alignment, preset values are eaw-alignleft, eaw-aligncenter, eaw-alignright.

 thumb_default [default https://placehold.it/600×400/f0f0f0/ccc] (text url) link to a default image that will be used if no image provided by Eventbrite.
 You may need to adjust this to suit your template.

 thumb_original [default false] (true or false) Use the origional uploaded image instead of teh optimised image.
 Use this for large ‘hero’ type layouts.